-- Our faculty, research scientists, and post-doctoral fellows continue to do research that is influencing the public’s health locally, nationally, and around the world; and, we are engaging our students in data collection, analysis, and dissemination of scholarly products.
-Our courses and practicum/experiential learning experiences provide cutting edge evidence-based resources, engage leaders in the field of public health and health care management practice, and focus on real skills that are transferable to tackle urgent and emerging problems.
+Our faculty, research scientists, and post-doctoral fellows continue to do research that is influencing the public’s health locally, nationally, and around the world; and, we are engaging our students in data collection, analysis, and dissemination of scholarly products.
+Our courses and practicum/experiential learning experiences provide cutting-edge evidence-based resources, engage leaders in the field of public health and health care management practice, and focus on real skills that are transferable to tackle urgent and emerging problems.

 The faculty and staff look forward to getting to know our new students throughout this year.
-We are available by phone, email, and by appointment to support and connect with our students on Zoom, Teams, or on campus when able to do so.
-We will have office hours and will plan opportunities for informal ways to get to know one another outside of course instruction.
-We desire to continue to build a vibrant academic public health program where everyone is valued and wants to be a part of our community.
+We are available in person, by phone, email, and by appointment on Zoom or Teams.
+We will plan opportunities for informal ways to get to know one another outside of course instruction and encourage students to organize such opportunities as well.

-Together we will promote improvements in the public’s health, through our shared commitment to excellence in teaching, research, and service, and also a commitment to support one another in meeting the challenges ahead.
+Together we will promote improvements in the public’s health, through our shared commitment to excellence in teaching, research, and service, and also a promise to support one another in meeting the challenges ahead.

 Lisa A. Benz Scott, Ph.D.